Q: What are your qualifications?

 Q: I need career coaching, but can’t afford your services.
 What should I do?

 A: I come out of the mission-driven sector and respect that not everyone can afford personalized services.
-As much as we would like to help everyone in need, unfortunately this is not possible.
-We encourage you to read the articles posted on my blog, consider reading my book, and to consider using career services offered to alumni of colleges you may have attended, community services offered through nonprofit organizations in your area, employment assistance offered to people via your state unemployment agency or Workforce 1 Career Center, or workshops often provided through community organizations or libraries.
+As much as we would like to help everyone in need, unfortunately this is not possible, especially because I am currently working on many volunteer leadership commitments to help bolster the public health workforce.
+I encourage you to read the articles posted on my blog, consider reading my books, and to consider using career services offered to alumni of colleges you may have attended, community services offered through nonprofit organizations in your area, employment assistance offered to people via your state unemployment agency or Workforce 1 Career Center, or workshops often provided through community organizations or libraries.

 Q: My company purchased outplacement hours for one of our impacted employees.
 Do I get to know if they were used?
 Can I hear updates about the past employee’s job search?